 Villaraigosa, Antonio (vēˌyärĪgōˈsä) [key], 1953–, American politician, b.
 Los Angeles as Antonio Villar; he changed his name in 1987 when he married Corina Raigosa.
 A liberal Democrat and labor lawyer, he was elected to the California state assembly in 1994, becoming majority leader in 1996 and assembly speaker in 1998.
 In 2001 he was a candidate for mayor of Los Angeles but lost to James Hahn.
 He won a Los Angeles city council seat in 2003, and two years later he defeated Hahn to become the city's first Hispanic mayor since 1872.
+He served two terms as mayor.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.